kristenvaccaro/interaction-design/index.md

 LLM/"vibe" coding can make it difficult to learn, if you are relying on the LLM to think/plan for you.
 So I don't recommend it if this is your first experience with web development.
 However industry now heavily relies on these models to speed development processes, so I do encourage more experienced students to experiment with them.

-Note, all students will be called for 2 _viva voce_, or oral exams where you will quizzed on your own code submission.
+Note, all students will be called for multiple _viva voce_, or oral exams where you will quizzed on your own code submission.
 Your grade will be determined by your ability to explain and provide rationales for decisions in your code.

 #### Can I use LLMs for the design assignments?